Animal roleplay: Kitten play

 In kitten play, a person dresses to resemble and assumes the mannerisms and character of a kitten or cat, a characteristic of which is that it keeps some independence and, as part of the fantasy, might retaliate against the partner trying to tame/train them.
 Some might be trained to do tricks such as bring toys back, to beg, or go on walks.
-Like in puppy play, a "kitten" or "cat" that is unowned or uncollared may be called a "stray".
+A "kitten" or "cat" that is unowned or uncollared may be called a "stray".